Justin-Schultz-GHub/ls-py110/lesson_1/pedac_process.md

 Notes:
 - Haven't used the divmod() function before, so this was new.
 I wasn't really sure how I should go about using it at first and so it regrettably turned into a bit of a hack and slash while trying to figure out how to proceed with the tuples.
 Looking at the LS solution, I'm not sure why I used a dictionary instead of a list or simply the string "0123456789"...
 Naturally, due to my inexperience, my solution is immensely more memory intensive.

   Additionally, I think the variables in my solution are somewhat unclear or confusing.

   Furthermore, because my programmatic algorithm was completely wrong, I decided to rewrite it to reflect my solution.
 This is backwards, but it's still good practice.

+### Convert a Signed Number to a String
+In the previous exercise, you developed a function that converts non-negative numbers to strings.
+In this exercise, you're going to extend that function by adding the ability to represent negative numbers as well.

+Write a function that takes an integer and converts it to a string representation.

+You may not use any of the standard conversion functions available in Python, such as str.
+You may, however, use integer_to_string from the previous exercise.

+- Input: An integer value
+- Output: A signed string representation of the integer value

+Rules:
+- Explicit:
+    - Not allowed to use standard conversion functions such as str() -
+- Implicit:
+    - String representation should contain a + or - at the front, unless the value is 0

+Questions:
+- None

+Data Structures:
+- A list to store each place in the integer
+- A dictionary for values and their string representations
+- A new list to append values to and eventually join

+Programmatic Algorithm:
+1. Start
+    - define function "signed integer to string"
+    - if number > 0:
+        - positive = "+"
+        - string = integer_to_string(number)
+        - positive_string = positive + string
+        - return positive_string
+    - "multiplier" = 10
+    - elif number > 0:
+        - negative = "-"
+        - string = integer_to_string(number * -1)
+        - negative_string = negative + string
+        - return negative_string
+    - else:
+        - return integer_to_string(number)
+2. while True:
+    - "current_value" = divmod(number, multiplier)[1]
+    - if "current_value" < (x * i):
+    - append DIGITS[y] to "new_list"
+6. if "current_value" == number:
+    - break
+8. multiplier *= 10
+9. i *= 10
+10. set "new_list" = to a reverse slice of itself
+11. set "number_string" = "new_list" joined

+Notes:
+- Pretty quick solve.
+LS used f-strings, which may or may not be "better", but I do prefer the use of f-strings, as it circumvents the somewhat unnecessary use of variables.

+### Cute Angles
+Write a function that takes a floating point number representing an angle between 0 and 360 degrees and returns a string representing that angle in degrees, minutes, and seconds.
+You should use a degree symbol (°) to represent degrees, a single quote (') to represent minutes, and a double quote (") to represent seconds.
+There are 60 minutes in a degree, and 60 seconds in a minute.

+Note: You can use the following constant to represent the degree symbol:
+DEGREE = "\u00B0"

+- Input: A floating point number representing an angle between 0 and 360 degrees
+- Output: A string representing the floating point number in degrees, minutes, and seconds

+Rules:
+- Explicit:
+    - Returns a string
+    - Use a degree symbol (°) to represent degrees, a single quote (') to represent minutes, and a double quote (") to represent seconds
+- Implicit:
+    -

+Questions:
+- I'm not familiar with DMS calculations, so I don't understand why 254.6 is converted to 254°35'59" instead of 254°36'00".
+Maybe if there are 0 seconds the conversion is such that you subtract a minute and add 59 seconds?

+Data Structures:
+- A list to split at decimals

+Programmatic Algorithm:
+1. Start
+    - DEGREES = "\u00B0"
+    - MINUTES = '"'
+    - SECONDS = "'"
+    - define function "dms"
+    - "number list" = parameter number split at decimal
+2. If the length of "number list" is 1:
+    - return f'{number list[0] + DEGREES + "00" + MINUTES + "00" + SECONDS}'
+3. Else:
+    - "degrees value" = "number list[0]" as a string
+    - if "number list[0]" in [10, 20, 30, 40, 50, 60, 70, 80, 90]:
+        - "minutes value" = str((60 * (numbers list[1] / 100)) - 1)
+        - "seconds value" = "59"
+    - else:
+        - "minutes value" = str(60 * (numbers list[1] / 10))
+        - "minutes list" = "minutes value" split at decimal
+        - "seconds value" = str(60 * (minutes list[1] / 10))
+    return f'{degrees value + DEGREES + minutes value + MINUTES + seconds value + SECONDS}'

+Notes:
+- Well, I'm not proud of the code...
+But I didn't give up, so that's something.
+  It's far more hideous than anything I've written thus far, I believe, but it does work...
+  Incidentally, it uses less memory than the LS version, but I think that's because it uses if statements to cover so many different outliers...

+  Using constants for the 60 minutes in an hour and 60 seconds in a minute, like LS did, is probably best practice.

+  LS use of another function to add zeroes was somewhat funny, because when I was adding zeroes I thought "there's no way this is how I should be adding them."

+  Subtracting the int(parameter) from the float(parameter), instead of using lists to split it, should have been obvious.
+I'll chop up missing it to being rusty from the weekend...